WWE News: Huge ‘Turf War’ Match Officially Announced For ‘WrestleMania 33’

-There are less than three weeks until WrestleMania 33 tears up Orlando, and WWE is building up the card for the gigantic pay-per-view (PPV).
-It was expected that a couple more matches were to be announced or confirmed on tonight’s episode of Monday Night Raw, but it seems as if the company didn’t feel like waiting.
-Early on Monday afternoon, WWE officially confirmed a “Turf War” match to take place and it is expected to be one of the headliners.
+There are less than three weeks until WrestleMania 33 tears up Orlando, and WWE is building up the card for the gigantic pay-per-view.
+It was expected that more matches were to be announced or confirmed on tonight’s episode of Monday Night Raw, but it seems as if the company didn’t feel like waiting.
+Monday afternoon, WWE officially confirmed a “Turf War” match to take place, and it is expected to be one of the headliners.

 Many were waiting for Roman to issue his response tonight on Monday Night Raw, and it was going to be aimed at The Undertaker.
-Last week, Taker showed up unexpectedly and decided to deliver a vicious chokeslam to the former world champion and leave him laying in the ring.
+Last week, Taker showed up unexpectedly and decided to deliver a vicious chokeslam to the former world champion and leave him lying in the ring.

 As reported by WWE, Roman was all set to respond tonight and let his feelings become known on last week’s encounter with the legend.
 While that is still set to happen, the company decided to jump the gun and make things a bit more official.